Automated Procurement Spend Analytics in Logistics

 How It Works

-Step 1: AI ingests real-time procurement signals from MercuryGate, Oracle TMS, Blue Yonder WMS, and EDI carrier invoices, normalizing cost data across detection, detention windows, lumper fees, and fuel surcharges into a unified data model.
+Step 1: AI ingests real-time procurement signals from MercuryGate, Oracle TMS, Blue Yonder WMS, and EDI carrier invoices, normalizing cost data across detention windows, lumper fees, and fuel surcharges into a unified data model.

 Step 2: Machine learning models trained on your historical freight lanes, contract terms, and carrier performance patterns identify cost anomalies - billing exceptions, detention overages, empty-mile inefficiencies - and categorize spend by profitability impact.